The

 "[. . . ] in particular, since the Otxi ‘master’ gene controls the development of the larynx, inner ear, kidneys, and external genitalia and the thickness of the cerebral cortex, selective pressures sensitive to changes in the functions of the kidneys (due to bipedal station, or different liquid intake and excretion resulting from floods or droughts), or the fixation of different sexual patterns, may have had in turn secondary effects on the expansion of the cerebral cortex and the structure and function of the larynx.”

 This set of traits, under the control of the same master gene, plays a foundational role in the aquatic ape hypothesis.
-Fluid/salt regulation (kidneys), 3D space orientation (inner ear), breath control and speech (larynx), ventro-ventral copulation (genitals) and development of a complex cerebral cortex turn out to be fated to travel together, all being regulated by the same master gene, and (coincidentally?) all being involved in the aquatic ape scenario.
+Fluid/salt regulation (kidneys), 3D proprioceptive orientation (inner ear), breath control and speech (larynx), ventro-ventral copulation (genitals) and development of a complex cerebral cortex turn out to be fated to travel together, all being regulated by the same master gene, and all being components of the aquatic ape scenario.
+It's an odd coincidence.

 Millions

-of years after they abandoned their aquatic habits, the apes got an
+of years after they abandoned their aquatic habits, the pre-human apes got an

 evolutionary boost from another source, according to researcher Terence